lozanoje/zone-movement/README.md

 - Configure custom labels for the distances above
    - Accepts Translation keys
 - Consider or skip areas without regions on the zone calculation

+## Gridless maps
+Although the module supports gridless maps, it is important to mention that some distances are not 100% accurated.
+Especially in cases where the token is very close to the border of the region.

+If you are having issues with that, you can try to change the new configuraiton "Gridless Step Size" to a smaller value.
+This will create more "steps" on the movement line.
+This will improve accuracy, but may increase calculation times.

 # Tested Systems
 Systems do not need to do anything to use this module.
 It should be fairly simple to use it.